ceramic-engine/ceramic-engine.github.io/content/guides/03-handbook/03-visuals.md

 ![Yellow square window](/static/img/yellow-square-window.png)

-They allow you to display squares, rectangles and can be textured.
-They are used a lot by Ceramic internally to provide more advanced visuals.
+It allows you to display squares, rectangles and can be textured.
+Quads are used a lot by Ceramic internally to provide more advanced visuals.

 <p class="extra-info">In the getting started section, we already showcased you how to <a href="/guides/display-a-square/">display a square</a> with a <code>Quad</code>, as well as how to <a href=/guides/display-an-image/">display an image</a> with it.
 Feel free to give it another read if needed!</p>